kedacore/http-add-on/docs/contributing.md

 In the root directory:

-- `./build buildAll`: Builds all the binaries for local testing.
+- `./build All`: Builds all the binaries for local testing.
 - `./build deleteOperator [namespace]`: Deletes the installed add-on in the given `namespace` for the active K8S cluster.
 - `./build dockerBuildAll <repository>`: Builds all the images for the `interceptor`, `scaler`, and `operator` modules